- Do you always dread visiting the dentist, just in case you are told that you need treatment?

 The best antibacterial mouthwashes available on the market are based on 0.2% chlorhexidine as its active ingredient.

-This area is very important because majority of food and bacteria will stagnate between the teeth and cause dental decay, bad breath and bleeding gums.
+This area is very important because the majority of food and bacteria will stagnate between the teeth and cause dental decay, bad breath, and bleeding gums.

-You must ask us at Longwood on how to use these items correctly – the spaces between your teeth must be measured up to ensure you have the correct method from this list.
+You can ask us at Longwood how to use these items correctly, the spaces between your teeth must be measured up to ensure you have the correct method from this list.
 Flossing will be inefficient if used where the gaps are large.

 Refined sugar in your diet causes decay (holes in teeth).